-Criterion 3.2: ASSESSMENTS CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE Materials include a system of assessments identifying how materials provide tools, guidance, and 3e.
-Assessment information is included in the materials to indicate which standards are assessed.
-(2 points) Any of the content from the Learning Path can be digitally assigned to students.
-Completion of these assignments generates reports for teachers to make data-driven decisions.
+Criterion 3.2: ASSESSMENTS

-support for teachers to collect, interpret, and act 3f.
-Assessment system provides multiple opportunities throughout the FORMATIVE ASSESSMENT: collect, interpret, and act on data about student progress toward the standards.
+CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE Materials include a system of assessments identifying how materials provide f assessments identifying on the materials to indicate which standards are assessed.
+(2 points) assigned to students.
+Completion of these a generates reports for teachers to make data tools, guidance, and support for teachers to collect, interpret, and act on data about student progress toward the standards.
 12 possible points multiple opportunities throughout the grade, course, and/or series to determine students' learning and sufficient guidance to teachers for interpreting student performance and suggestions for follow-up.
-(4 points) Throughout each lesson, Talk About It features provide teachers with evaluative feedback from student discussion of the lesson's topic.
+(4 points) FORMATIVE ASSESSMENT: Throughout each lesson, Talk About It features provide teachers with evaluative feedback from student discussion of the lesson's topic.
 The In-Class Practice with Quick Check exercises will provide formative assessment as the practice supports teachers in their monitoring of students' progress on understanding the current lesson's learning targets.
 Exit tickets also provide a type of formative assessment as teachers evaluate learning at the close of each lesson.
 Offering a way of measuring student progress toward understanding and implementing the chapter's concepts, the Mid-Chapter Tests facilitate teachers' instructional decisions regarding the remaining lessons within the chapter.
-The student Practice Workbook offers Lesson Extra Practice , for students to practice key concepts from each lesson, as well as Standards- Based Practice , for students to assess how well they know each standard with question types they may encounter on their end-of-course or state assessment.
+The student Practice Workbook offers Lesson Extra Practice, for students to practice key concepts from each lesson, as well as Standards-Based Practice, for students to assess how well they know each standard with question types they may encounter on their end-of-course or state assessment.
 Multi-Chapter Assessments will also offer opportunities for teachers to evaluate students' achievement relative to state standards.
-SUMMATIVE ASSESSMENT: Mid-Chapter Tests: Provide assessment of student understanding of key concepts taught through the middle of the chapter.
-Chapter Tests: Provide assessment of student understanding of key concepts taught in the chapter.
-Multi-Chapter Tests: Measure students' understanding of all content within a range of chapters.